mriphysics/optimal-control-EPG/README.md

 ### 1. Introduction

-This code runs on Matlab with the optimization toolbox (necessary for the function fmincon.m).
+test This code runs on Matlab with the optimization toolbox (necessary for the function fmincon.m).
 The EPG simulator is implemented in C++ (Linux and Mac users) and in Matlab (all operative systems).
 The user can choose which version.
 The C++ implementation is faster but it requires the open-source linear algebra library ARMADILLO version 5.100 or higher.
 For more info and download see: http://arma.sourceforge.net
 For information about the compilation of the c++ code see section 2.

 <a name="compile"></a>